|

 but as soon as the referee told him to leave the pitch for treatment

+he got up totally unscathed.
 Thomas Heary was brought on for the suspect Adie Moses in the 80th

 minute, and a couple of late introductions by Town saw the clock